MLB trade deadline tracker: Padres add Mason Miller, Jays trade for Shane Bieber in final hours

 — Baltimore put right-hander Zach Eflin on the injured list with lower back discomfort Thursday.
 Eflin was a potential trade target, but has made only 14 starts this year and is on an expiring contract.

-AP Baseball Writer Noah Trister and AP Sports Writers Howard Fendrich and Joe Reedy contributed to this story.
+AP Baseball Writer Noah Trister and AP Sports Writers Howard Fendrich, Dan Gelston and Joe Reedy contributed to this story.

 AP MLB: https://apnews.com/MLB